wmalisch/network-load-balancer/README.md

 to have a copy of this file in each server folder to execute this program without error.

-loadbalancer uses a config.txt to interpret the active servers.
+balancer.py uses a config.txt to interpret the active servers.
 Enter the active servers in the config.txt, with one host:port per line.
 There is some minor error handling, but try to keep them without random white space.
 Example config.txt below: